shanambi02/Cisco-ACI/Section 1: Introduction to ACI.md

 - complete infra will be managed by application via GUI.
 - Using policy server called APIC (Application Policy Infrastructure Controller)
 - It is Cisco's approach to Software defined Network (SDN).
+- Policy based network.
+- What is a policy?
+   - "a set of guidelines or rules that determine a course of action."
+   - ex: a no parking sign.
+   - ex: Traffic going from host to another must go through a firewall.
+(ACL filter)
+- Setting up ACI initially is alot of work but the effort pays off in the long run.
+Imagine trying to configure QoS on 50 routers in your network!
+Now you can do it through simple scripts, push them to the endpoints via the APIC server and that's it!
+-

 #### What is APIC?